world-direct/qpyt/readme.md

 As we use hardcoded (relative) paths, and parameters for building the firmware, it's unlikely that any other board works.

+## Local development

+To test versions that are not released yet, or to perform local debugging, install the package editable from the current filesystem: `pip install -e .`.

+It is also recommented to use a [Python virtual environment](https://docs.python.org/3/library/venv.html).

 ## Project Configuration (project.yaml)

 The `project.yaml` file defines your QuecPython project structure, build configuration, and deployment rules.
 It specifies which files to include, if to compile them, and where to place them on the board.